Books:

 Software:

-- Photoshop CS4 (upgrade version also available): The standard for all image editing.
+- Photoshop CS5: The standard for all image editing.
 If you are using an older version of

 Photoshop, the many new features and far better color management are more than worth the upgrade cost.